 Each time you shower, cover your Tegaderm dressing completely with a new waterproof cover.
 To put on the cover:

 - Peel off the top and side strips.

 - Place the top edge above your dressing.
-Don’t let the tape on the waterproof cover touch your Tegaderm dressing.
+Do not let the tape on the waterproof cover touch your Tegaderm dressing.
 It can lift your dressing when you remove the waterproof cover after showering.
 Smooth the cover down over your dressing.

 - Peel off the bottom strip.
-Make sure the bottom edge of the waterproof cover is below your dressing and the lumens of your PICC are tucked into the waterproof cover and completely covered.
+Make sure the bottom edge of the waterproof cover is below your dressing.
+Make sure the lumens of your PICC are tucked into the waterproof cover and completely covered.
 Smooth the bottom edge down.

 After your shower, dry the waterproof cover before removing it.